Ethnic violence in South Sudan: Agwelek Forces, Tiger Faction New Forces and Democratic Change rebellions

 As the predominantly Shilluk Agwelek forces joined, in July 2016, with the SPLM-IO, which entered the peace agreement with the government, some Shilluk felt dissatisfied.
 After the establishment of the new states, a new group made up of mostly Shilluk formed the "Tiger Faction New Forces" (TFNF), led by General Yoanes Okij, alleging that the new states gives power over Shilluk lands to the Dinka.
 They rejected joining the SPLM-IO or the peace agreement and called for the restoration of the original 1956 borders of the Shilluk territories.
 In September 2016, Shilluk politician Lam Akol, leader of the largest opposition party, Democratic Change, announced a new faction called the National Democratic Movement (NDM) to overthrow Kiir.
 Yohanis Okiech then joined the predominantly Shilluk NDM as deputy chief of general staff.
 In January 2017, Olony's forces working for SPLM-IO ambushed and killed Yohanis Okiech.

 In the Upper Nile region, much of the fighting in 2016–17 was between the SPLA and the SPLA-IO allied Upper Nile faction of Uliny.
 During this fighting, Shilluk in Wau Shilluk were forced from their homes and Yasmin Sooka, chairwoman of the Commission on Human Rights in South Sudan, claimed that the government was engaging in "social engineering" after it transported 2,000 mostly Dinka people to the abandoned areas.
 The king of the Shilluk Kingdom, Kwongo Dak Padiet, claimed his people were at risk of physical and cultural extinction.
 He claimed the SPLA razed down several villages and that his lawyers were preparing a case before the International Criminal Court against senior SPLA staff and members of the Jieng Council of Elders.

 Fertit-Jur-Dinka fighting

 Second Sudanese Civil War

-During the Second Sudanese Civil War, many from the Fertit, which refers to the various Bantu groups in the Bahr el Ghazal region such as the Banda and Binga, fought on behalf of the central government in Khartoum against the SPLA.
+During the Second Sudanese Civil War, many from the Fertit, which refers to the various Bantu related ethnic groups in Western Bahr el Ghazal such as the Banda and Binga, fought on behalf of the central government in Khartoum against the SPLA.
 Fertit militias often attacked Dinka civilians, with the police force in Wau, composed of Dinka, fighting for the Dinka.

 Another group traditionally inhabiting the Bahr El Ghazal are the Jur people.
 In March 2011, a clash between Dinka pastoralists of Lakes State and Jur farmers from Western Equatoria over land issues left 7 people dead and 5 injured.
 This happened following a similar clash over pasture that killed 10 people the previous month.
 The two communities signed a memorandum of understanding in September 2011.